-Here are 5 reasons why you should spend more time keeping your eyes set on what you can do today rather than what you should do tomorrow.
+Here are five reasons why you should spend more time keeping your eyes set on what you can do today rather than what you should do tomorrow.

 When alcohol-ridden events do come up, remember to use your lifelines in recovery to get you over the hump.
-Talk to your sponsor, go to meetings and be responsible.
-If you really have to, break days into hours, minutes or seconds as you count your sobriety.
-This will keep you motivated to go just one more inch further and before you know it, you've got another full day under your belt.
+Talk to your sponsor, go to meetings, and be responsible.
+If you have to, break days into hours, minutes, or seconds as you count your sobriety.
+Taking things bit by bit will keep you motivated to go just one more inch further, and before you know it, you've got another full day under your belt.

 No matter how long you've been sober, everyone wakes up with one new day to add to their clean time.
-This is a personal badge of honor you get to proudly tell others about.
-When you’re faced with a moment of temptation, remind yourself that the minute you relapse, all the days and years of sobriety that you've accumulated and worked so hard for fly right out of the window and you have to start counting from day one again.
+Each day sober is a personal badge of honor you get to tell others about proudly.
+When facing a moment of temptation, remind yourself that the minute you relapse, all the days and years of sobriety that you've accumulated and worked so hard for fly right out of the window, and you have to start counting from day one again.

 Change doesn't happen overnight.
-Many times, the drinking and using are only a fraction of the whole problem.
-There may be issues with your perceptions, attitudes or coping mechanisms that may have also contributed to your substance abuse.
+Many times, drinking and using is only a fraction of the whole problem.
+There may be issues with your perceptions, attitudes, or coping mechanisms that may have also contributed to your substance abuse.
 Living out the 12-Steps is an opportunity to correct these old behaviors with each new day.

-There are some people who think they can get sober and continue to be dishonest, selfish and hurtful.
+Some people think they can get sober and continue to be dishonest, selfish, and hurtful.
 However, such a life is a fast track to relapse.
 Taking one-a-day steps to sobriety ensures you get to practice becoming a better version of yourself until you are right where you want to be.

-Has the idea of living "one day at a time" played an important role in your recovery?
+Has the idea of living "one day at a time" played an essential role in your recovery?
 If so, please share in the comments section below.